 - -enable-bwx-console If you have wxWidgets installed on your computer and you want to use the wxWidgets GUI Console interface to Bacula, you must specify this option.
 Doing so will build everything in the src/wx-console directory.
-This could also be useful to users who want a GUI Console and don't want to install QT, as wxWidgets can work with GTK+, Motif or even X11 libraries. - -enable-tray-monitor If you have GTK installed on your computer, you run a graphical environment or a window manager compatible with the FreeDesktop system tray standard (like KDE and GNOME) and you want to use a GUI to monitor Bacula daemons, you must specify this option.
-Doing so will build everything in the src/tray-monitor directory.
-Note, due to restrictions on what can be linked with GPLed code, we were forced to remove the egg code that dealt with the tray icons and replace it by calls to the GTK+ API, and unfortunately, the tray icon API necessary was not implemented until GTK version 2.10 or later. - -enable-static-tools This option causes the linker to link the Storage daemon utility tools (bls, bextract, and bscan) statically.
+This could also be useful to users who want a GUI Console and don't want to install QT, as wxWidgets can work with GTK+, Motif or even X11 libraries. - -enable-static-tools This option causes the linker to link the Storage daemon utility tools (bls, bextract, and bscan) statically.
 This permits using them without having the shared libraries loaded.
 If you have problems linking in the src/stored directory, make sure you have not enabled this option, or explicitly disable static linking by adding --disable-static-tools. - -enable-static-fd This option causes the make process to build a static-bacula-fd in addition to the standard File daemon.
 This static version will include statically linked libraries and is required for the Bare Metal recovery.
 This option is largely superseded by using make static-bacula-fd from with in the src/filed directory.
 Also, the --enable-client-only option described below is useful for just building a client so that all the other parts of the program are not compiled.